 Track your training ROI with robust and configurable reporting dashboards.Request a Demo

-Use our Reporting APIs to push training data into other systems.
+Leverage our Reporting APIs to seamlessly flow training data into other systems.
 Measure the impact of training on native Salesforce dashboards.

 According to the 2021 Training Industry Report, training expenditure in the US rose to $92.3 billion in 2020–21.
 This is a 12% increase as compared to 2019–20.
 Companies that took part in the survey reported that increasing the effectiveness of their training programs remains the number one priority for them, followed closely by increasing learner usage and measuring the impact of their training investment.